gph82/mdciao/doc/basic_usage.rst

  ./neighborhood.LEU394@3.5_Ang.dat
  ./neighborhood.LEU394.time_trace@3.5_Ang.pdf

-And produce the following figures (not the captions):
+produce the following figures (not the captions):

 .. figure:: imgs/neighborhoods.overall@3.5_Ang.Fig.1.png
    :scale: 50%
    :name: freqs

    [``neighborhood.overall@3.5_Ang.png``] Using 3.5 AA as distance cutoff, the most frequent neighbors of LEU394, the C-terminal residue in the :math:`\alpha_5` helix of the Gs-protein, are shown. :math:`\Sigma` is the sum over frequencies and represents the average number of neighbors of LEU394.
-The stimulation started from the `3SN6 structure <https://www.rcsb.org/structure/3SN6>`_ (beta2 adrenergic receptor-Gs protein complex, no antibody).
-The stimulation itself can be seen interactively `in 3D here <http://proteinformatics.charite.de/html/mdsrvdev.html?load=file://_Guille/gs-b2ar.ngl>`_.
+The simulation started from the `3SN6 structure <https://www.rcsb.org/structure/3SN6>`_ (beta2 adrenergic receptor-Gs protein complex, no antibody).
+The simulation itself can be seen interactively `in 3D here <http://proteinformatics.charite.de/html/mdsrvdev.html?load=file://_Guille/gs-b2ar.ngl>`_.

 Annotated figures with the timetraces of the above distances are also produced automatically: